AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

   The comment on an issue needs to be done for each of the code.google.com issue comments (stored in hc1, hc2 ... hcN)

+# TODO:
+- design/describe how to construct some 'meta' block that will hold important info about the original issue
+- describe how pre-elements + pre-full are used to re-assemble the original issue text with formatting
+- describe how updates-elements + updates-full are used to re-assemble the update-s in owner, cc, priority, etc
+- translate links to other issues (where possible, useful)
+- describe how github return messages are used to store data about the migration
+ - this is required for the migration (create issue returns the created issue id, that is required to comment on an issue)
+ - database/table of migrated/created github issues id-s will be required to for example delete & rre-migrate/upload them (without interferring/affecting new/manually created issues on github)

 ---